 If the lender believes the borrower qualifies for discharge based on its review of the VA disability documentation, the lender must forward the loan discharge application and VA documentation to the guarantor for review.
+If the documentation from the VA does not indicate that the borrower is eligible for discharge, the lender must notify the borrower that the discharge request had been denied, provide the reason for the denial, and advise the borrower that collections would be resume.
+The lender must also inform the borrower that he or she may reapply for a regular total and permanent disability discharge.

 If the guarantor determines that the borrower meets the criteria for discharge based on its review of the VA documentation, the guarantor must forward the VA documentation and the loan discharge application to the Department for determination of the borrower's eligibility for loan discharge.
-If the guarantor determines, based on its review of the VA documentation, that the borrower is not eligible for discharge, the guarantor will return the loan discharge application and VA documentation to the lender with an explanation of the reason for the denial.
+If the guarantor determines based on its review of the VA documentation that the borrower is not eligible for discharge, the guarantor will return the loan discharge application and VA documentation to the lender with an explanation of the reason for the denial.